kayex/sirius/README.md

 For example, the `thumbs_up` extension automatically swaps all ocurrences of `(y)` in your messages to `👍` (thumbs up emojii).

+The latest release notes can be found [here](https://github.com/kayex/sirius/releases/tag/0.4.0).

 ## How does it work?
 Sirius connects to the [Slack Real Time Messaging API](https://api.slack.com/rtm) using your Slack OAuth token.
 Once logged in, it monitors your active conversations, making intelligent edits to your messages based on their contents.